jdmonin/JSettlers2/Readme.md

 Over time, more docs will be written.
 If you are interested in helping write documentation please contact the development team from our github page.

-the official location of this Readme and the docs is online at https://github.com/jdmonin/jsettlers-webapp/blob/master/Readme.md .
+The official location of this Readme and the docs is online at https://github.com/jdmonin/jsettlers-webapp/blob/master/Readme.md .